Pasta and Bean Soup from 4 Grosvenor Square – A Cookbook by Danilo Cortellini.

 - 1 l Chicken stock You can use vegetable instead for a vegetarian dish

-- Add the stock, chilli, and the tomato concentrate.
-Simmer until the vegetables are soft.
+Add the stock, chilli, and the tomato concentrate.
+Simmer for around 30 minutes until the vegetables are soft.
 Blend until it's smooth.